Sulfolane: Uses

 Shortly after the sulfinol process was implemented, sulfolane was found to be highly effective in separating high purity aromatic compounds from hydrocarbon mixtures using liquid-liquid extraction.
 This process is widely used in refineries and the petrochemical industry.
 Because sulfolane is one of the most efficient industrial solvents for purifying aromatics, the process operates at a relatively low solvent-to-feed ratio, making sulfolane relatively cost effective compared to similar-purpose solvents.
 In addition, it is selective in a range that complements distillation; where sulfolane cannot separate two compounds, distillation easily can and vice versa, keeping sulfolane units useful for a wide range of compounds with minimal additional cost.

 Whereas sulfolane is highly stable and can therefore be reused many times, it does eventually degrade into acidic byproducts.
 A number of measures have been developed to remove these byproducts, allowing the sulfolane to be reused and increase the lifetime of a given supply.
 Some methods that have been developed to regenerate spent sulfolane include vacuum and steam distillation, back extraction, adsorption, and anion-cation exchange resin columns.

 Sulfolane is also added to hydrofluoric acid as a vapor suppressant, commonly for use in a refinery's alkylation unit.
 This "modified" hydrofluoric acid is less prone to vaporization if released in its liquid form.

 As a pollutant

 Groundwater in parts of the city of North Pole, Alaska, has been contaminated with sulfolane due to pollution from a now-closed petroleum refinery.
 Due to this contamination, affected residents have been supplied with alternative potable water sources.
 Animal studies on the toxicity of sulfolane are ongoing, funded through the US federal government's National Toxicology Program.
-No long-term in vivio animal studies have been done, which prevents any firm conclusion as to whether sulfolane is a carcinogen, although in vitro studies have failed to demonstrate any cancerous changes in bacterial or animal cells.
+No long-term in vivo animal studies have been done, which prevents any firm conclusion as to whether sulfolane is a carcinogen, although in vitro studies have failed to demonstrate any cancerous changes in bacterial or animal cells.
 In animal studies, high doses of sulfolane have induced negative impacts on the central nervous system, including hyperactivity, convulsions and hypothermia; the impacts of lower doses, especially over the long-term, are still being studied.